NetaDAOAcademy/CoiningReason/readme.md

 </details><br>

+<details markdown="1">

-### Unit VII: Business
+<summary> Unit VII: Business </summary>

 DAOs are a major structure built on top of cryptocurrencies, but what _is_ a DAO?
 For that matter, what is a business or corporation?
 By examining the history of coordinating and organizing human action at scale, we will come to terms with the DAO concept and its radical potential for a digital age.

-<details markdown="1">

-<summary> Readings </summary>

 **Session 1.
 The Company**